fusepoolP3/overall-architecture/d51-deliverable.md

 ## Conclusions and future work

 This deliverable provides the initial architectural specification and basic implementation of the Fusepool P3 platform.
-The focus was set on clean interaction pattern to allow productive development on in a team using disparate technologies and to allow deployment in various infrastructural settings and for different needs.
+The focus was set on clean interaction pattern to allow productive development in a team using disparate technologies and to allow deployment in various infrastructural settings and for different needs.
 We are aware that several questions still need to be defined.
 For example, this first version triggers the discussion of some core aspects, such as access control.
-Also the debuggability and logging of of the process may need to be standardized to accommodate future use cases, this may include data staging on each transformation performed, rollback and provenance.
+Also the debuggability and logging of the process may need to be standardized to accommodate future use cases, this may include data staging on each transformation performed, rollback and provenance.
 We are confident that the basic architecture as well as our methodology provides a robust framework to address these issues.

-The main goal was of this document to set the basic pillars where the complete Fusepool P3 project can be built on top of.
+The main goal of this document is to set the basic pillars where the complete Fusepool P3 project can be built on top of.
 This document accommodates the idea outlined in the proposal to the current status of the technology.
-Together this document it is been delivered an open source implementation, including the basic implementation of some of the core components described above.
+Together with this document an open source implementation has been delivered, including the basic implementation of some of the core components described above.
 All these components have to evolve together the rest of the project, and moved towards the high-level goal of providing an integrated data-value chain management platform.